rackerlabs/support-how-to/content/cloud-servers/windows-guide-to-resource-monitoring.md

 product_url: cloud-servers
 ---

-*This article applies to the following Microsoft&reg; Windows&reg; Server versions: 2008, 2012, 2016, 2019*
+*This article applies to the following Microsoft&reg; Windows Server&reg; versions: 2008, 2012, 2016, and 2019.*

-You can use the Windows Resource Monitor tool, similar to the Task Manager, to analyze server performance such as program, application, network connection, and memory usage.
+You can use the Windows&reg; Resource Monitor tool, which is similar to the Task Manager, to analyze server performance, such as program, application, network connection, and memory usage.
 It provides performance monitoring data combined with Windows event tracing data to allow for more in-depth troubleshooting of issues than the Task Manager provides in real time.